-Mike heads Defined Health’s Advanced Therapies and Rare Diseases practices.
+Mike heads Cello Health’s Advanced Therapies and Rare Diseases practices.
 He also co-heads the oncology practice focusing on hematologic malignancies and genetically defined cancers.

 He has 20 years’ experience in biotech ventures defining strategic development and early commercial strategy for academic and biotech inventions pertaining to nucleic acids, gene therapy and cellular platforms applied across monogenetic diseases and oncology.